 Navigating the landscape of tax-free thresholds across different countries can reveal a lot about each nation’s approach to income taxation.
 While some countries offer generous allowances that exempt a significant portion of income from taxation, others operate on progressive tax scales, with tax-free amounts varying widely or, in some cases, not existing at all.

-In this article, we’ll explore the tax-free income thresholds in various European countries, from the £12,570 Personal Allowance in the UK to Poland’s structured tax-free threshold of PLN 30,000, and on to Portugal’s progressively structured income tax rates.
+In this article, we’ll explore the tax-free income thresholds in various European countries, from the £12,570 Personal Allowance in the UK to Poland’s structured tax-free threshold of PLN 30,000, and on to and Portugal’s recently introduced tax-free income limit of €12,180.
 By understanding these differences, individuals can gain insights into how each system impacts net income.

 This list may also help freelancers understand how and if they need to pay tax in their home country when using Abillio; however, it is for informational purposes only.
 Freelancers should always consult their local tax authority or seek professional advice before taking action.